-When we were in Philadelphia in November, I ordered one of the champagne cocktails off of a menu in a restaurant.
+Once in Philadelphia on vacation, I ordered one of the champagne cocktails off of a menu in a restaurant.
 It was called a Barbotage.
 I *loved* it.
 When I got home I immediately looked up what was in it.
 I wound up confused.
 I found some recipes that seemed like they might be what I had (champagne spiked with orange liqueur and brandy).
-But others had no spirits but did have bitters and still others had orange juice and grenadine.
+But others had no spirits but did have bitters, and still others had orange juice and grenadine.

-The Champagne Cocktail recipe that I’m sharing with you today is as close to the one I had in Philly as I can get.
-I’m not sure if it’s authentically a Barbotage or not.
-I’m calling it a Barbowhatever.
+The Champagne cocktail recipe that I’m sharing with you today is as close to the one I had in Philly as I can get.
+I’m not sure if it’s authentically a Barbotage or not, so I’m calling it a Barbowhatever.
 When something’s this good it doesn’t matter what you call it, right?

 This is a pretty strong champagne cocktail.
 It makes for a great after-dinner drink.
 If you like something on the weaker side, use a bit more bubbly.

-- ½ ounce orange liqueur (like Cointreau, Grand Marnier or Triple Sec)
+- ½ oz. orange liqueur (like Cointreau, Grand Marnier or Triple Sec)

 - Put 8-10 ice cubes in a cocktail shaker.
-Add the orange liqueur, brandy and lemon juice.
+Add the orange liqueur, brandy, and a squeeze of lemon juice.
 Put the lid on and shake it, baby.